-21See, e.g., Starkey v.
+32See, e.g., Starkey v.
 G Adventures, Inc., 796 F.3d 193, 196-97 (2d Cir.
-2015) (affirming the lower court's order dismissing plaintiff's case for forum non conveniens, after concluding that a hyperlink to a document containing a forum selection clause may be used to reasonably communicate that clause to a consumer, where G Adventures sent Starkey three emails: a booking information email, a confirmation invoice, and a service voucher, each of which linked to Booking Terms and Conditions that included a forum selection clause requiring resolution of disputes in Canada, and the booking information email contained the statement, "TERMS AND CONDITIONS: . . .
+2015) (affirming the lower court's order dismissing plaintiff's case for forum non conveniens, after concluding that a hyperlink to a document containing a forum selection clause may be used to reasonably comrepeated notice and a right to return a product sold subject to Terms33).34 Absent an admission of actual knowledge, municate that clause to a consumer, where G Adventures sent Starkey three emails: a booking information email, a confirmation invoice, and a service voucher, each of which linked to Booking Terms and Conditions that included a forum selection clause requiring resolution of disputes in Canada, and the booking information email contained the statement, "TERMS AND CONDITIONS: . . .
 All Gap Adventures passengers must read, understand and agree to the following terms and conditions" followed by a hyperlink with an underlined URL, and the links in the confirmation invoice and service voucher emails were preceded immediately by the message that "[c]onfirmation of your reservation means that you have already read, agreed to and understood the terms and conditions, however, you can access them through the below link if you need to refer to them for any reason."); One Beacon Insurance Co. v.
 Crowley Marine Services, Inc., 648 F.3d 258 (5th Cir.
 2011) (affirming a lower court ruling holding a company bound by Terms and Conditions posted on a website which were incorporated by reference in twenty-four separate repair service orders (RSOs), in a dispute that arose over performance of the ninth RSO, where the court found that a fair opportunity to review the Terms had been provided, over objections that reasonably conspicuous notice of the Terms had not been provided and the Terms were never reviewed); Major v.
 McCallister, 302 S.W.3d 227 (Mo.
 Ct.
 App.
-2009) (enforcing a forum selection provision in a browsewrap agreement where each page on ServiceMagic's website included a link to ServiceMagic's Terms and Conditions, which were visible without scrolling, and the page where the plaintiff entered her contact information on defendants' construction contractor referral site included a second, blue link to the Terms, and the notice "By submitting you agree to the Terms of Use" next to the "Submit for Matching Pros" button; "When one party accepts the product sold subject to Terms22).23 Absent an admission, whether a plaintiff is on inquiry notice of contract terms based on Terms of Use or another unilateral contract ultimately may present a question of fact24 unless the court
+2009) (enforcing a forum selection provision in a browsewrap agreement where each page on ServiceMagic's website included a link to ServiceMagic's Terms and Conditions, which were visible without scrolling, and the page where the plaintiff entered her contact information on defendants' construction contractor referral site included a second, blue link to the Terms, and the notice "By submitting you agree to the Terms of Use" next to the "Submit for Matching Pros" button; "When one party accepts the other party's performance, it gives validity to an agreement even if unsigned").

-22See Hubbert v.
+33See Hubbert v.
 Dell Corp., 359 Ill.
 App.
 3d 976, 835 N.E.2d 113 (Ill.
 App.
 2005) (holding an arbitration provision to be not unconscionable under Texas law, based on a provision in posted Terms and Conditions that were accessible via a blue hyperlink from each of the five pages that contained online forms filled out by plaintiffs in connection with their purchases, where the Terms were also printed on the back of plaintiffs' invoices, which were sent to plaintiffs in the shipping boxes with plaintiffs' computers, and the last three forms contained the statement that "All sales are subject to Dell's Term[s] and Conditions of Sale," and where Dell's "total satisfaction policy," which was included with the shipped materials, provided that purchasers could receive a full refund or credit if the computers were returned within 30 days, and none of the plaintiffs in fact returned their computers during that time period).